-Ability to assess risk, make independent decisions based on sound judgment, and collaborate with others to problem solve and facilitate work.
+Demonstrated ability to assess risk, make independent decisions based on sound judgment, and collaborate with others to solve problems and facilitate work.

 Supervisory experience or experience leading team operations.

-Working knowledge in PeopleSoft or other complex financial management system.
+Working knowledge of PeopleSoft or similar complex financial system.

-Understanding of roles and responsibilities at a large, research university.
+Demonstrated understanding of the roles and responsibilities at a large research university.